 The examiner will play two notes, first separately and then together.
-The candidate is expected to recognize whether the interval is a second, third, fourth, fifth, sixth or an octave.
+The candidate is expected to recognize whether the interval is a major second, major or minor third, perfect fourth, perfect fifth, major sixth, major seventh or perfect octave.
 The examiner will ask two set of aural intervals.
 For example: